Marine Litter Monitoring

 What is OSPAR?

-OSPAR is the mechanism by which 15 Governments (Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Luxembourg, The Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and United Kingdom) & the EU cooperate to protect the marine environment of the North-East Atlantic.
+OSPAR is the mechanism by which 15 Governments (Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Luxembourg, The Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and United Kingdom) and the EU cooperate to protect the marine environment of the North-East Atlantic.

 The name OSPAR comes from a combination of the original Oslo and Paris Conventions ("OS" for Oslo and "PAR" for Paris).